 When Dr. Barlow had spare time, he enjoyed collecting stamps.
 He also loved to spend time at his cottage on Lake Nipissing.
 He built an in-board boat.
 Dr. Barlow was a member of the Kent Club, a Stamp Club and Rotary.

 Dr. Barlow retired around 1970.
 He died on the 1st of January of 1977.
-Mrs. Barlow died in August of 1980.
-They are buried at Maple Leaf Cemetery.
+Mrs. Barlow died on the 20th of August, 1980.
+They were buried at Maple Leaf Cemetery.